ctu-mrs/mrs_uav_gazebo_simulator/README.md

 A custom drone model can be added from an external package.
 Please look at [mrs_gazebo_custom_drone_example](https://github.com/ctu-mrs/mrs_gazebo_custom_drone_example) for an example.
-The wiki page [https://ctu-mrs.github.io/docs/simulation/gazebo/gazebo/custom_drone.html](https://ctu-mrs.github.io/docs/simulation/gazebo/gazebo/custom_drone.html) contains a detailed description of all the important steps and configuration parts.
+The [custom drone](https://ctu-mrs.github.io/docs/simulations/gazebo/custom_drone) wiki page contains a detailed description of all the important steps and configuration parts.

 ## Starting the simulation

-Use one of the prepared Tmuxinator sessions in [`roscd mrs_uav_gazebo_simulator/tmux`](./ros_packages/mrs_uav_gazebo_simulator/tmux) as an example:
+Use one of the prepared Tmuxinator sessions in [`roscd mrs_uav_gazebo_simulator/tmux`](./tmux) as an example:

 - [one_drone](./tmux/one_drone)
 <!-- - [one_drone_3dlidar](./tmux/one_drone_3dlidar) -->